QuantEcon/lecture-python-intro/lectures/business_cycle.md

 plt.show()
 ```

-+++ {"user_expressions": []}

-The figure shows that Argentina has experienced more volatile cycles than
+Notice that Argentina has experienced far more volatile cycles than
-the economies mentioned above.
+the economies examined above.

 At the same time, growth of Argentina did not fall during the two developed
 economy recessions in the 1970s and 1990s.

-+++ {"user_expressions": []}

 ## Unemployment

 Another important measure of business cycles is the unemployment rate.

-During a recession, it is more likely that a larger proportion of the working
-population will be laid off.

-We demonstrate this using a long-run unemployment rate from FRED spanning from [1929-1942](https://fred.stlouisfed.org/series/M0892AUSM156SNBR) to [1948-2022](https://fred.stlouisfed.org/series/UNRATE) with the unemployment rate between 1942 and 1948 estimated by the [Census Bureau](https://www.census.gov/library/publications/1975/compendia/hist_stats_colonial-1970.html).
+We study unemployment using rate data from FRED spanning from [1929-1942](https://fred.stlouisfed.org/series/M0892AUSM156SNBR) to [1948-2022](https://fred.stlouisfed.org/series/UNRATE), combined unemployment rate data over 1942-1948 estimated by the [Census Bureau](https://www.census.gov/library/publications/1975/compendia/hist_stats_colonial-1970.html).

 ```{code-cell} ipython3
 :tags: [hide-input]